 - 9.2.1 The manager and appointee should also discuss any initial learning and development needs, which will assist the appointee in becoming effective in their role.
 It is important that any development needs should be clearly linked to the role.
-The line manager should make the appointee aware of the Council's Corporate Training Programme and how they access training.
-If any development needs are identified, which can be supported by the Corporate Training Programme, this should be booked through MyView or via completion of a Training and Development Nomination form, which should be returned to HR. - 9.2.2 It may be agreed that the appointee requires access to a course that is not available via the Corporate Training Programme.
-In these circumstances the Service Training Budget should be utilised and/or other delivery of funding options explored, determined as appropriate by the relevant manager. - 9.2.3 There are a number of mandatory courses accessed via the Learning Zone, the Council's e-learning system which must be completed during the appointee's first weeks of employment, ideally within the first week. - 9.2.4 All new appointees will automatically be invited to Corporate Induction within their probation period.
+The line manager should make the appointee aware of corporate training opportunities and ensure that any mandatory training is completed as soon as possible.
+In the case of e-learning this should be within the first week of appointment. - 9.2.4 All new appointees will automatically be invited to Corporate Induction within their probation period.
 It is a mandatory requirement that all individuals who are new to the Council attend this Corporate Induction to ensure that they are orientated to the wider Council.
-As this may take place some weeks after the employee starts in their new role, managers must ensure that they have appropriately inducted the appointee into their Service and team.
+This may take place some weeks after the employee starts in their new role, therefore managers must ensure that they have appropriately inducted the appointee into the Service and team.